mastaehe/bonsaiai.github.io/source/includes/tutorial1/_inkling.html.md

 For more information about using these keywords, refer to the [Curriculums Reference][4] and [Lessons Reference][5].

-# The Inkling/Simulator Relationship
+# The Inkling/Simulation Relationship

-Your Inkling code and your simulator are tightly coupled -- the Inkling describes what to expect from the simulator as state, and what actions and configurations to send to the simulator.
-This section describes how the different parts of your Inkling program and your simulator relate to each other.
+Your Inkling code and your simulation are tightly coupled -- through the SDK bridge class.
+The Inkling describes what to expect from the simulation as state, and what actions and configurations to send to the simulation.
+The bridge class does any conversion needed to make this match the simulation.
+This section describes how the different parts of your Inkling program and your simulation relate to each other through the bridge.
 The colors in the table below indicate which parts are connected.

 > ![Inkling/Simulator Graphic](../images/tutorial1-inksim.png)